Recruitment in the British Army: French Revolutionary and Napoleonic Wars

-The United Kingdom's struggle with France during the Napoleonic Wars required the British Army to expand rapidly.
+Britain's 22-year struggle with France during the French Revolutionary and Napoleonic Wars required the British Army to expand rapidly.
 Ordinary recruiting methods failed to supply the number of men required to fill the Army ranks.
 The main methods used for recruiting were: private individuals were recruited for their own interests, volunteers from the militia and placing obligations on communities to enlist.
-Generals called for conscription for the first time in British History, although this was never enacted for the regular army.
+Generals called for conscription for the first time in British history, although this was never enacted for the regular army.
 During this period, Great Britain was at a disadvantage to her enemy, as due to the Industrial Revolution potential recruits were instead drawn to the cities to earn more money in the many factories now being built in the country, while France was still largely an agrarian society.

 Competition from civilian occupations was intense and highlighted in the disparity in pay; where a private could earn 7s per week in 1806, a dockworker could expect to earn 28s.
 However soldiers would expect to supplement this meagre income with promotion and loot on campaign.
 During the early phases of the war, joining the Army could still mean effectively joining for life, which was frequently brutally cut short.
 For instance, a posting to the Caribbean in 1790 was seen as a near death sentence, as thousands of men died or were disabled by disease there.
 The Army still struggled to raise the troops required to replace the discharged, wounded and dead as the war against France continued.
 As early as 1794, 18,596 soldiers died on active service and another 40,639 men were discharged.
 This would remain a constant theme during the Napoleonic Wars, and the British Army also used foreign volunteers, such as French Royalists, Germans, Greeks and Corsicans to supplement its forces.
 In 1813 one fifth of the army, 52,000 men, were such volunteers.
 The British Army in 1813 contained over 250,000 men, though this was much larger in comparison to the army at the beginning of the war, the all volunteer British army was still much smaller than that of France, which with conscription had an army over 2.6 million.